xrzhuang/workshop-ws-05-07-testing/README.md

   If you received a 400 or 403 error, make sure you have a working API Key, it may have expired.
 </details>

-What just happened?
-Mocha ran our test file at `src/test/Api.test.js` and told us that everything works as we expect!
-Great!

 We have just one file under our test folder that tests one specific function.
 What if we wanted to have a bunch of test files in our test folder?
 Would we have to run `💻 yarn testit` for each of those files to make sure our app is working correctly?
 Well, we could... but there's a better way!
 Let's tell `yarn testit` to run all the files in the test folder and tell us the results from all of them!